rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 The following sections give the background for the solution, and highlight the key ways that this specification differs from the specifications that is based on.

-## Background
+## Background and Motivation for YANG Push Lite

+A push based telemetry solution, as described both in this document and also the YANG Push solution described by {{RFC8639}} and {{RFC8641}}, is beneficial because it allows operational data to be exported by publishers more immediately and efficiently compared to legacy poll based mechanisms, such as SNMP {{RFC3411}}.
+Some further background information on the general motivations for push based telemetry, which equally apply here, can be found in the *Motivation* (section 1.1) of {{RFC8639}} and the Introduction (section 1) of {{RFC8641}}.
+The remainder of this section is focused on the reasons why a new lightweight version of YANG Push has been specified, and what problems is aims to solve.

 Early implementation efforts of the {{I-D.ietf-nmop-yang-message-broker-integration}} architecture hit issues with using either of the two common YANG datastore telemetry solutions that have been specified, i.e., YANG Push {{RFC8641}} or {{gNMI}}.

 gNMI is specified by the OpenConfig Industry Consortium.
 It is more widely implemented, but operators report that some inter-operability issues between device implementations cause problems.
 Many of the OpenConfig protocols and data models are also expected to evolve more rapidly than IETF protocols and models that are expected to have a more gradual pass of evolution once an RFC has been published.

 YANG Push {{RFC8641}} was standardized by the IETF in 2019, but market adoption has been rather slow.
-In, 2023/2024, where vendors started implementing, or considering implementing, YANG Push, it has been seen that some of the ways that the features have been specified in the solution make it expensive and difficult to write performant implementations, particularly when considering the complexities and distributed nature of operational data.
+In, 2023/2024, where vendors started implementing, or considering implementing, YANG Push, it was seen that some of the ways that the features have been specified in the solution make it expensive and difficult to write performant implementations, particularly when considering the complexities and distributed nature of operational data.
 In addition, some design choices of how the data is encoded (e.g., YANG Patch {{RFC8072}}) make more sense when considering changes in configuration data, but make less sense when the goal is to export a subset of the operational data off the device in an efficient fashion.

 Hence, during 2024, the vendors and operators working towards YANG telemetry solutions agreed to a plan to implement a subset of {{RFC8639}} and {{RFC8641}}, including common agreements of features that are not needed and would not be implemented, and deviations from the standard for some aspects of encoding YANG data.
 In addition, the implementation efforts identified the minimal subset of functionality needed to support the initial telemetry use cases, and areas of potential improvement and optimization to the overall YANG Push telemetry solution (which has been written up as a set of small internet drafts).